remotion-dev/remotion/packages/docs/docs/player.md

 - Better props validation
 - Customize error UI
 - Volume slider
-- Automatically adapt correct aspect ratio if passing styles like "width: 100%".
 - Fix the fullscreen icon - it should inverse when the player is already in fullscreen.